Chorro/prozzie/cli/README.md

 parameter is passed, it will print usage and exit.
 If parameters passed, it will set that parameter in the module.

+zz_connector_setup
+: Offers an interactive view where user can specify the variables values.

 ### Compose based
 To be able to enable/disable docker based components, the compose is formed by many `.yaml` files, and they are concatenated in prozzie config command: The